-- Prepend '+' to Outgoing Calling/Alerting/Diverting/Connected Public Numbers? is changed to v. - Remove '+' from Incoming Called/Calling/Alerting/Diverting/Connected Numbers? is changed to n. - Set the Near-end Node Name to procr.
+- Prepend '+' to Outgoing Calling/Alerting/Diverting/Connected Public Numbers? is changed to y. - Remove '+' from Incoming Called/Calling/Alerting/Diverting/Connected Numbers? is changed to n. - Set the Near-end Node Name to procr.
 This node name maps to the IP address of the Communication Manager as defined in Section 5.3. - Set the Far-end Node Name to SM.
-This node name maps to the IP address of Session Manager, as defined in Section 5.3 - Set the Near-end Listen Port and Far-end Listen Port to a valid unused port instead of the default well-known port value.
+This node name maps to the IP address of Session Manager, as defined in Section 5.3. - Set the Near-end Listen Port and Far-end Listen Port to a valid unused port instead of the default well-known port value.
 (For TLS, the well-known port value is 5061).
 This is necessary so Session Manager can distinguish this trunk from the trunk used for other enterprise SIP traffic.
 The compliance test was conducted with the Near-end Listen Port and Far-end Listen Port set to 5071. - Set the Far-end Network Region to the IP network region defined for the Service Provider in Section 5.5. - Set the Far-end Domain to the domain of the enterprise. - Set the DTMF over IP field to rtp-payload.
-This value enables Communication Manager to send DTMF transmissions using RFC 2833. - Set Direct IP-IP Audio Connections to y.
-This field will enable media shuffling on the SIP trunk allowing Communication Manager to redirect media traffic directly between the Avaya SBCE and the enterprise endpoint.
-If this value is set to n, then the Avaya Media Gateway or Media Server will remain in the media path of all calls between the SIP trunk and the endpoint.
-Depending on the number of media resources available in the Avaya Media Gateway and Media Server, these resources may be depleted during high call volume preventing additional calls from completing. - Default values may be used for all other fields
+This value enables Communication Manager to send DTMF transmissions using RFC 2833. - Set Direct IP-IP Audio Connections to n (refer to Section 2.2) - Default values may be used for all other fields.